HISTORY

 The first Chinese in the Pacific Northwest: Does this picture show them?

-The editors have read that one illustration in Meares' book, the image of the launching of the North West America, actually depicts Chinese.
+The editors have ben told that one illustration in Meares' book, the image of the launching of the North West America, actually depicts Chinese.
 To check on this, we scanned that illustration in a first edition of the book, from the library of the Field Museum in Chicago.
 As far as we can see, although the illustration shows the ship and a building, both of them made by Chinese craftsmen, the only people it shows are Native Americans and Englishmen.
 A closeup of the relevant image is included below so that you can check for yourself.

 Could any of these figures be Chinese?
 Perhaps wearing items of local Indian clothing?
 The ship and the house both had been built by Chinese craftsmen.
 The artist knew this.
-His boss, Meares, was promoting the idea of bringing more Chinese to the Northwest Coast.
+His author, Meares, was promoting the idea of bringing more Chinese to the Northwest Coast.
 So why would he have left the Chinese out of the picture?

 Closeup of ship launching scene from Meares'Voyages.
 Click here to see a detailed version